 update() carries information about the current context for the action.

 Context information is available from the methods of

-AnActionEvent, providing information such as the Presentation, and whether the action is triggered from a Toolbar.
+AnActionEvent, providing information such as the Presentation and whether the action is triggered by a Toolbar.

 Additional context information is available using the method